Updated: Mar 16

 color checker (I use color Xrite checker passport because the cheap knockoffs seemed sketchy)

 I don't have a room without windows so I wait until nighttime when I can control the light to photograph my paintings.
 Putting all these pieces in place means it only takes one or two tries now to take a great photo.
-Having both the linear and circular polarizing filters is the crux of this process.
+Having both linear and circular polarizing filters is the crux of this process.
 This is what removes the glare with the simple turn of your circular polarizer but you need both to make it work.
+Sure, you do lose a lot of texture, but you can't have it all.

-You could do all your photo editing in Photoshop but I'm an amateur so I find Lightroom more user friendly.
-I do very little here, basically just adjust the exposure (I like things a little darker) and add the correct colour profile to the image using the color checker passport.
+You could do all your photo editing in Photoshop but I'm an amateur so I find Lightroom more user-friendly.
+I do very little here, basically, just adjust the exposure and add the correct colour profile to the image using the color checker passport.

 It took me some days to learn how to do all this but I was really just a few YouTube tutorials away from empowerment!
 And now look at the result: